Sheriff Tim Burkhalter

 Bobby Pearson – Captain

 Bobby Pearson is the head of the Professional Development Section of the Floyd County Sheriff’s Office.
 Captain Pearson was born in Sylvester, Georgia and was graduated from East Rome High School.
-He is a 42-year veteran of local law enforcement, having served with the Rome Police Department for may years.
+He possesses over 40 years of law enforcement experience, having also served with the Rome Police Department.
 Captain Pearson graduated from Berry College with a B.S. in Criminal Justice, and holds an M.P.A. from Columbus State University.
 He is a 1984 graduate of the FBI National Academy.
-His primary responsibilities include training for Jail Operations and Field Operations, Personnel, Policy and Procedures, and the Certification and Accreditation Process.
+His primary responsibilities include training for Jail Operations and Field Operations, personnel, policy and procedures maintainance, sworn personnel selection and promotions and oversees the accreditation.

 Mark Blanton – Captain

 Mark Blanton is the supervisor for the Administrative Section of the Floyd County Sheriff’s Office.
 Captain Blanton was born and raised in Floyd County where he graduated from Coosa High School.
-He has served in local Public Safety for over 37 years, having started out as a radio operator at the Floyd County Police Department.
-Captain Blanton serves as the Terminal Agency Coordinator (TAC) for the Floyd County Sheriff’s Office.
-He spends much of his time involved in community service such as Boy Scouts of America, and is a past recipient of “Officer of the Year”.
-Captain Blanton is responsible for Records Retention Services, GCIC-NCIC, Computer Services and Purchasing for the Floyd County Sheriff’s Office.
-In addition to these duties he is responsible for Sex Offender Registration and serves on the Georgia Sheriff’s Association Sex Offender Task Force as the Region One Representative.
+He has served in local Public Safety for nearly 40 years, having started out as a radio operator at the Floyd County Police Department.
+Captain Blanton spends much of his time involved in community service such as Boy Scouts of America, and is a past recipient of “Officer of the Year”.
+He is responsible for computer services, internet technology and purchasing for the Floyd County Sheriff’s Office.
+In addition to these duties, he oversees the Sex Offender Registration.

 Nancy Canada – Lieutenant

-Nancy Canada serves as the Assistant Jail Administrator, working under Major Bob Sapp, managing and supervising the daily operations of the Jail.
-Canada began her career at the Sheriff’s Office in 1985 where she worked as a deputy in the records division.
-Moving from there to field services as a sergeant and then the detention division, where she earned the rank of Staff Sergeant in 2000.
+Nancy Canada serves as the Assistant Jail Administrator working under Major Bob Sapp.
 Lt.
-Canada is a 35-year veteran of local law enforcement, having started as the first female officer for the Floyd County Police Department in 1978.
-She is a graduate of Jacksonville State University and holds a Bachelor of Science Degree in Law Enforcement and also holds an Associate of Arts degree in Criminal Justice from Floyd College.
+Canada manages and supervises the daily operations of the Detention Division.
+Canada began her career at the Sheriff’s Office in 1985.
+She has served in the agency’s Records Division, Field Services as a sergeant, and as Staff Sergeant in the Detention Division.
+Canada has over 40 years of local law enforcement experince.
+She was the first female officer for the Floyd County Police Department in 1978.
+Lt.
+Canada is a graduate of Jacksonville State University and holds a Bachelor of Science Degree in Law Enforcement.
+She also has an Associate of Arts in Criminal Justice from Georgia Highlands College.

 Allen Pledger – Lieutenant

-Allen Pledger serves as the day shift Watch Commander for the Jail Division, managing and supervising the daily operations of the jail.
-Lieutenant Pledger is a Veteran of the United States Air Force.
-Lieutenant Pledger began his career with the Sheriff’s Office in 1996 and has worked in various capacities with Floyd
+Allen Pledger serves as the day shift Watch Commander for the Jail Division.
+Lt.
+Pledger manages and supervises the daily operations of the jail.
+Pledger is a veteran of the United States Air Force.
+Lieutenant Pledger began his career with the Sheriff’s Office in 1996 and has worked in various capacities.

 Jeff Ploof – Lieutenant

 Jeff Ploof serves as the night shift Watch Commander for the Jail Division, managing and supervising the daily operations of the jail.
 Lt.
 Ploof has been employed with the Floyd County Sheriff’s Office since 1990; prior ranks include Staff Sergeant, Sergeant, Corporal, Deputy Sheriff and Jail Officer.
-Lieutenant Ploof is a veteran of the U.S. Army and faithfully serves in the Floyd County Sheriff’s Office-Jail Operations Division.
+Lieutenant Ploof is a veteran of the U.S. Army.

 Mechelle Cliatt – Executive Assistant

-Mechelle Cliatt serves as the Administrative Aide to the Sheriff and the Chief Deputy.
+Mechelle Cliatt serves as the administrative assitant to the Sheriff and the Chief Deputy.
 She has been employed by Floyd County since 1990 and has been with the Floyd County Sheriff’s Office since 1997.
 Mrs. Cliatt was born and raised in Rome, where she graduated from East Rome High School.
-She graduated from Floyd College with a A.S. in Business Administration and holds a B.S. in Business Administration from Shorter College.
-Mrs. Cliatt is active in the Sheriff’s Santa Program and the Cops for Kids Program.
-Mrs. Cliatt was the 2006 Joe Adams Community Service Award recipient.
-In addition to her administrative duties for the Sheriff, Mrs. Cliatt is responsible for all Employee Relations, Public Relations, Media Relations, Press Releases, Payroll Administration, and is the liaison for all community affairs.
+She has an associates from Georgia Highlands and a Bachelors of Science in Business Administration from Shorter College.
+Mrs. Cliatt is active in the Sheriff’s Santa Program and was the 2006 Joe Adams Community Service Award recipient.
+In addition to her administrative duties for the Sheriff, Mrs. Cliatt is the employee liasion to Human Resources and payroll administrator.